Speedymr01/The-PDF-inator/README.md

 # PDF Consolidator

-This project provides a GUI and CLI toolset for processing PDF files, including splitting, merging, deleting, and duplicating pages.
-All actions are logged for traceability.
+This application is a desktop tool for processing PDF files, featuring both a graphical user interface (GUI) and a command-line interface (CLI).
+It allows users to split, merge, delete, and duplicate PDF pages, with all actions logged for traceability.

 ## Features